Lucamilne/BombDefuse/README.md

 - Interactivity is limited once the correct wire is picked.

+- algorithm that changes color values from decimal code to percentages.

 - two fail conditions added, a countdown and a lifeline mechanic.
 Failure to pick the right wire in time, or too many incorrect guesses will cause the bomb to explode.

 - LED light indicates 3 states of the bomb, idle, armed and defused.